 of promotions were BIPOC

-2 Promotions are defined as an upward change in position level, HR Class or Global Grade.
-Excludes summer interns, students, co-ops, City National Bank, Blue Bay and Brewin Dolphin.
-Values for women represent fiscal year 2022 data from our global operations.
-Values for Black, Indigenous and people of colour represent fiscal year 2022 data from our businesses in Canada and the U.S., based on self-identification.”
+2 Promotions are defined as an upward change in Global Grade (e.g. position level).
+Excludes students, co-ops, City National Bank, and Brewin Dolphin.
+Values represent fiscal year 2023 data from our global operations based on self-identification.

 Women in Leadership is a global, 10-12 month leadership program offered to nominated, high-potential, senior non-executive women.
 This program helps women enhance their leadership capabilities, build strategic influence and increase networks and exposure to senior leadership.